countable-web/open-source-corporation/sales/README.md

   * Improve at asking for referrals.
   * Develop some outbound process such as surveying prospective companies we'd like to work with on what solutions they want.

+### Research

+Some stats to keep in mind: There's a 2% close rate on the first "touch" or contact with a customer.
+This raises to 80% after the 12th touch.